Hyundai Motorsport customers results round-up 28-30 June

 Hyundai customers move up WTCR order after Nordschleife weekend

 Norbert Michelisz’s first win of the 2019 FIA World Touring Car Cup season provided the highlight of a strong showing for the Hyundai Motorsport customer teams in the WTCR Race of Germany (June 20-22) at the Nürburgring Nordschleife.
-Despite the i30 N TCR being saddled with the maximum 60kg Compensation Weight the BRC Hyundai N Squadra Corse driver took a commanding win in Race 1 at the famously challenging track.
-Another top ten in Race 2, together with a fifth place finish for teammate Gabriele Tarquini to finish the weekend helped move the team up to second in the team’s standings.
+Despite the i30 N TCR being saddled with the maximum 60kg Compensation Weight, the BRC Hyundai N Squadra Corse driver took a commanding win in Race 1 at the famously challenging track.
+Another top ten in Race 2, together with a fifth-place finish for teammate Gabriele Tarquini to finish the weekend helped move the team up to second in the team’s standings.
 Michelisz himself rose to second in the drivers’ points.

 Augusto Farfus celebrated his first WTCR podium in Race 2.
-A consistent showing for he and Nicky Catsburg – gaining four top tens between them – meant the BRC Hyundai N Lukoil Racing Team ended the meeting up to fourth in the championship.
+A consistent showing for him and Nicky Catsburg – gaining four top tens between them – meant the BRC Hyundai N Lukoil Racing Team ended the meeting up to fourth in the championship.

 i30 N TCR driver heads TCR Russia standings

 Second place in Race 2 of the TCR Russia weekend put TAIF Motorsport man Dmitry Bragin back to the top of the TCR Russia series after the races at the Smolensk Ring (June 22-23).
-Despite missing out on a spot in the second part of qualifying he was able to move his i30 N TCR up to finish seventh in Race 1, a position that was turned into pole position for Race 2 by the championship’s reverse grid rules.
+Despite missing out on the spot in the second part of qualifying, he was able to move his i30 N TCR up to finish seventh in Race 1, a position that was turned into pole position for Race 2 by the championship’s reverse grid rules.
 He used that advantage well, finishing on the podium to retake the points lead.
-In his Lukoil Racing Team entry Ivan Lukashevich also scored a pair of top ten finishes from the weekend, including driving from eighth to fourth in Race 2.
+In his Lukoil Racing Team entry Ivan Lukashevich also scored a pair of top-ten finishes from the weekend, including driving from eighth to fourth in Race 2.
 He currently sits sixth in the championship.

 First TCR UK victory for Lewis Kent